nrzgit/learning-notes/python-basics/NumPy.md

 ## Most important attributes:
 `axis-axis=0 by col axis=1 by row`
+**flatten** in NumPy is a method that returns a copy of the array collapsed into one dimension.
+Example:
+`a.flatten()`
+This will return a 1D array containing all the elements of `a`.
 ***a.ndim***-return count of  array dimensions
 Return: 2 if two dimensional array / 1 if one dimensional array